sanette/ubase.js/README.md

 # ubase.js

-Javascript library to remove accents (and more) from utf8 strings
+Javascript library to remove accents, diacritics (and more) from utf8 strings

 Many utf8 characters are "based" on latin letters; that's clear for accents, like "é" which is based on "e", but also for more rare